Allokik-Pranshu/E-CHALLAN-/README.md

 	1. https://materializecss.com/ : This link is useful in front end development , It provides useful component codes in css and javascript to add the components in front end.
-	2. wampserver-3.14: An executable file is present along with other important installation in executable format for development of back end and making connection uding PHP.
+	2. wampserver-3.14: An executable file is present along with other important installation in executable format for development of back end and making connection using PHP.

 * ALL SOURCE CODES OF FRONT END AND BACK END ARE PRESENT IN THE SOURCE CODE FOLDER.
 * CREATE A SERVER USING SOFTWARES LIKE WAMPSERVER AND MAKE THE BACK END